Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 • The death of any person.

-What if I am facing other charges along with my Oregon DUI?
+What if I am facing other charges along with my DUII?

 Additional offenses generally fall into two categories: violations and crimes.
-Violations--such as careless driving, VBR, failing to obey a traffic control device--are punishable only by a fine (and rarely a short license suspension).
+Violations--such as careless driving (ORS 811.135), VBR (ORS 811.100), failing to maintain lane (ORS 811.370), failing to obey a traffic control device (ORS 811.265)--are punishable only by a fine (and rarely a short license suspension).
 Traffic crimes--such as reckless driving, hit and run, assault, and criminal mischief--are more serious because a conviction may result in jail time and nearly always result in a license suspension or revocation of some length.

 Criminal offenses are punishable by possible jail time, fines, and a mandatory driver license suspension.
 Some of the more common offenses which accompany DUII charges are outlined below.